Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Individual quantum skyrmions

-As we show in \cref{fig:three_phases_different_BC}, for small magnetic fields the system state is a spin wave.
+As we show in \cref{fig:three_phases_different_BC}, for small magnetic fields, the system's ground state is a helical spin spiral (HS) state.
 This is characterized by a degenerate ground state, in which each possible ground state features an oscillation of the magnetization along a symmetry axis of the lattice.
-The large ground state degeneracy makes the spin wave phase notoriously difficult to simulate for tensor network states.
+The large ground state degeneracy makes the spin spiral phase notoriously difficult to simulate for tensor network states.
 In contrast, for large magnetic fields, the system reaches a ferromagnetic state, where all spins are polarized parallel to the external magnetic field.
 The bulk of the field-polarized ferromagnet is devoid of entanglement and can thus be most efficiently approximated by an MPS.
-For parameters which result in quantum skyrmion ground states, DMRG reliably converges within a few dozen sweeps and yields excellent MPS approximations with maximum truncation error $\Delta\rho\approx10^{-6}$, even for small bond dimensions $M=32$ \cite{Haller2021}.
-For a detailed error discussion, we refer to our Methods section.
+For parameters that result in SK ground states, DMRG reliably converges within a few dozen sweeps and yields excellent MPS approximations with maximum truncation error $\Delta\rho\approx10^{-6}$, even for small bond dimensions $M=32$~\cite{Haller2021Zenodo}.

+We want to stress that the fine-tuned regime $J=-0.5D$ is not necessary to enter the skyrmion lattice phase.
+By increasing the ferromagnetic exchange coupling to a value $J=-2D$, we obtain qualitatively similar results, which we present in \cref{fig:polarization_plateaus}.
+Note, however, that the corresponding system diameter for $J=-2D$ is dramatically increased compared to $J=-0.5D$.
+We attribute this to the fact that the skyrmion radius is controlled by the ratio $J/D$.